Walk-In Lab logo

 FAQ

 What hormones does this test measure?
-It measures testosterone, estradiol, DHEA-S, cortisol, SHBG, PSA, TSH, free T3, free T4, and thyroid antibodies.
+Estradiol, estrone, estriol, progesterone, testosterone, DHEA-S, cortisol, SHBG, TSH, free T3, free T4, TPO antibodies, thyroglobulin antibodies, and total T4.

 More Details